Aerodynamic Measurement Technology Award Open for Nominations 1 February 2023 – 1 July 2023

 The Aerodynamic Measurement Technology Award was approved by Board of Directors in 1995 and is presented for continued contributions and achievements toward the advancement of advanced aerodynamics flowfield and surface measurement techniques for research in flight and ground test applications.
-Formerly presented in even-numbered years, beginning in 2017, this award is presented biennially (in odd-numbered years) generally at the AIAA Aviation and Aeronautics Forum and Exposition.
-Nomination Deadline: 1 October
+This award is presented biennially (in even-numbered years) generally at the AIAA Science and Technology Forum and Exposition (SciTech).
+Nomination Deadline: 1 July

-Prof Markus AldenLund Institute of TechnologyAwardedAward: 2019 Aerodynamic Measurement Technology AwardAIAA Citation: For wide ranging and pioneering work in developing and applying laser diagnostic techniques, including linear and non-linear approaches, for study of fundamental and practical combustion
+Prof Marcus AldénLund Institute of TechnologyAwardedAward: 2019 Aerodynamic Measurement Technology AwardAIAA Citation: For wide ranging and pioneering work in developing and applying laser diagnostic techniques, including linear and non-linear approaches, for study of fundamental and practical combustion

 Dr Joseph A SchetzVirginia TechAwardedAIAA Citation: For more than 40 years of seminal contributions in shear stress sensors for complex flows.